agude/agude.github.io/_drafts/2019-04-15-python_patterns_total_ordering.md

 description: >
   Your classes can make use of the rich Python comparison operators just like the default classes.
 Here I'll show you how to do it even easier.
-image: /files/patterns/locupletissimi_rerum_naturalium_thesauri_v1_lxxxiii_snake.png
+image: /files/patterns/biologia_centrali_americana_coronella_annulata.jpg
 image_alt: >
-  A drawing of a red and white snake taken from Plate LXXXIII from Locupletissimi rerum naturalium thesauri volume 1.
+  A drawing of a red, black, and yellow milk snake.
 categories: python_patterns
 ---